CKPC (AM): History

 In December 1923, CKPC signed on the air.
-It was one of the earliest stations in Canada and the first to have a female owner in 1951.
 The original city of licence was Preston (now part of the city of Cambridge).
 The station first started out as an amateur radio station, but founder Wallace Russ quickly applied for a broadcast licence after a few trial transmissions.
 His licence was granted, and he started broadcasting from his home in Preston at a power of just 5 watts.

-After Russ sold the station to his friend Cyrus Dolph, he still remained active with the station, and watched it grow throughout its early years.
 Its power increased to 25 watts in 1927.
 It moved to 1010 kilocycles at 50 watts in 1930, and then to 880 kHz.
-The station's main content was local news and local artists and talents from Kitchener, Hamilton, and Brantford.

-In 1933, Cyrus Dolph purchased the station, which was soon moved from Preston to Brantford.
+In 1933, Russ's friend Cyrus Dolph purchased the station, which was soon moved from Preston to Brantford.
+Russ still remained active with the station, and watched it grow throughout its early years.
 In 1934, the station moved to 930 kHz.
 In 1947, it moved to its current location on the band, 1380 AM.

 The company added an FM station in 1949, CKPC-FM, operating at 250 watts and simulcasting the AM signal.
 The AM and FM stations continued to mostly air the same programming until 1976, when the FM station's power increased to 50,000 watts.

 In 1951, Florence Buchanan assumed full control of Telephone City Broadcast Limited, including CKPC-FM and CKPC, from her father Cyrus.
 The AM station then had a 1,000-watt signal.
 She became the first woman in Canada to own and operate a radio station.
 In 1959, CKPC built a new transmitter and increased power to 10,000 watts.
-In 1972, Richard (R.D.)
-Buchanan purchased Telephone City Broadcast Ltd. from his mother Florence.
+In 1972, Florence's son Richard Buchanan assumed control of Telephone City Broadcast Ltd.